The BEST Creamy Potato Salad with Egg and Bacon

 A few moons ago when I was a broke apprentice chef, I worked in this great little cafe with the BEST potato salad.
 We served it with everything.
-Each day, we would all put our spin on it in hopes of being crowned as making the BEST potato salad.
+Each day, we would all put our spin on it in hopes of being crowned as making the BEST potato salad recipe.
 This is my version.
-It’s a standard at any bbq I host.
+It’s a standard at any BBQ I host.
 It’s always there.
-Numerous people wouldn’t come unless it is on the menu!
-I’m talking steamed potatoes in a bacon, egg, and seeded mustard mayo.
-It’s a total crowd pleaser!
-My favourite bit is that it always tastes better the next day, which makes it perfect for those time-poor hosts.
+Numerous people wouldn’t come unless it was on the menu!
+I’m talking steamed potatoes in bacon, egg, and seeded mustard mayo.
+It’s a total crowd-pleaser!
+My favorite bit is that it always tastes better the next day, which makes this creamy potato salad with egg and bacon perfect for those time-poor hosts.

 What you need to get started